 Whether you cheer for Team Blue or Team Red, there’s no denying that AMD has made massive strides in the past couple of years.
 Up until recently, Intel was without a doubt the champion of CPU performance.

-However, with the release of AMD’s 5000-series in November of last year they took the clear lead in the CPU Cold War.
-Now that Rocket Lake is out, with much more comparable performance than Comet Lake managed, we decided we’d compare the two sides’ CPUs.
+However, with the release of AMD’s 5000-series in November of 2020 they took the clear lead in the CPU Cold War.
+Now that Rocket Lake is out, with much more comparable performance than Comet Lake managed, we decided we’d compare the two sides’ processors.

 Every AMD processor (with the exception of the 5950X) has an Intel counterpart that performs most similarly.
 For example, the Core i5-11600K and Ryzen 5 5600X are priced closely, and are nearly identical in their capabilities.

-Below we’ve laid out each 5000-series CPU with its Intel counterpart, divided into five categories ranging from “budget” to “best”.
+Below we’ve laid out each 5000-series CPU with its Intel Rocket Lake counterpart, divided into five categories ranging from “budget” to “best”.

 Note that the Core i5-11400 and Ryzen 9 5950X don’t have a counterpart, and thus win their category by default.
-We also excluded the Core i5-11500 and non-K/non-X variations of Intel and Ryzen CPUs, respectively.
+We also excluded the Core i5-11500 and non-K variations of Intel CPUs.
 This is both for the purpose of simplicity, and because these models are far less popular than those that we’ve listed.

 |Mid||Core i5-11600K(F)||Ryzen 5 5600X|